-- Invoice – a request for payment that the organization receives from its supplier.
+- Invoice Management – a request for payment that the organization receives from its supplier.

-- Sales or Work Order – while this is not directly part of procurement, it’s closely related.
+- Sales or Work Order – while this is not directly part of the procurement cycle, it’s closely related.
 Suppliers send sales orders to the buyer for situations where the order is fulfilled in stages.

 Procurement management is a crucial function, especially for organizations that reach a certain size.
 Larger organizations will often have a centralized procurement function with its own employees and procedures.
 For example, Yale University Procurement leverages the purchasing power of the entire institution to get the best price and to facilitate the acquisition of needed goods and services.